Dewaxed Beige Shellac Flake

 Ships from Waynesboro, Virginia.

-Beige is useful when a project calls for a slightly-warmer-than-neutral cast — a subtle tone shift on lighter woods, a bridge between blonde and amber when neither is quite right.
+Beige is the quiet warm cast — a subtle lift on lighter woods, and the bridge between blonde and amber when neither is quite right.

 Sourced direct from a fifth-generation refining family in India who has supplied this bench since 1990.
 Pure, uncut, genuine.